Best films on TV this Christmas and New Year

 Magnificence & The Beast (2017)

-That includes a star-studded solid together with Emma Watson, Ian McKellen and Emma Thompson, this story as previous as time tells of Belle, a younger girl who rushes to the rescue of her father after he’s imprisoned in a citadel by a beast.
+That includes a star-studded solid together with Emma Watson, Ian McKellen and Emma Thompson, this story as outdated as time tells of Belle, a younger lady who rushes to the rescue of her father after he’s imprisoned in a fortress by a beast.

 Taking her father’s place, a friendship slowly blossoms between Belle and the Beast, who she later finds out is a prince that has been cursed.